A quick guide to the conveyancing process

 The conveyancing process step-by-step

-- Draft contract: once an offer has been accepted the seller’s solicitor will draft a contract dealing with the terms and conditions of the sale.
-A contract pack containing the draft contract, Land Registry title documentation and property information forms will be sent to the buyer’s solicitor.
+- Draft contract: once an offer has been accepted, the seller’s solicitor drafts a contract dealing with the terms and conditions of the sale.
+A contract pack containing the draft contract, Land Registry title documentation and property information forms is sent to the buyer’s solicitor.

-- Preliminary checks: the buyer’s solicitor will then carry out several checks regarding the property and the current owner.
-The first of these usually involves a set of pre-contract enquiries which will be sent to the seller’s solicitor concerning issues such as rights of way, etc.
+- Preliminary checks: the buyer’s solicitor carries out several checks regarding the property and the current owner.
+The first check usually involves a set of pre-contract enquiries which are sent to the seller’s solicitor concerning issues such as rights of way, etc.

-- Searches: the buyer’s solicitor will apply for a pack of searches including a Local Authority Search, Water and Drainage Search, Environmental Search and (if applicable to the area) a Coal Mining Search.
+- Searches: the buyer’s solicitor applies for a pack of searches, including a Local Authority Search, Water and Drainage Search, Environmental Search and (if applicable to the area) a Coal Mining Search.

-- Survey: the buyer will arrange a survey of the property.
+- Survey: the buyer arranges a survey of the property.

 - Approval of the draft contract: while the various checks are being made, the buyer’s and seller’s solicitors will negotiate the contract.
 When they are happy, the draft contract is signed by all parties.

-- Exchange of contracts: once both parties have signed and approved the contract (and all enquiries and searches have been satisfactory) the contracts are ready to be ‘exchanged’.
-Upon exchange of contracts, the buyer will pay a deposit and a date for completion is set.
+- Exchange of contracts: once both parties have signed and approved the contract (and all enquiries and searches have been satisfactory), the contracts are ready to be ‘exchanged’.
+Upon exchange, the buyer pays a deposit and a date for completion is set.

-- Outstanding payments: outstanding payments such as stamp duty and land registration fees must be paid on completion.
-The buyer’s solicitor will prepare and send out to the buyer a ‘completion statement’ detailing the funds required to complete.
+- Outstanding payments: outstanding payments, such as stamp duty and land registration fees, must be paid on completion.
+The buyer’s solicitor will prepare and send the buyer a ‘completion statement’ detailing the funds required to complete.

-- Registration: the buyer’s solicitor will register the buyer’s ownership with the Land Registry.
+- Registration: the buyer’s solicitor registers the ownership with the Land Registry.

 How long does the conveyancing process take?